nullTyype/IJR/pacman/README.md

 An terminal PacMan based game;

->To test just run "ruby main.rb/"
+>To test: "ruby main.rb/" at console;

 #### Ruby: Version 3.0.2